Asymptotics for first-passage times on Delaunay triangulations: Appendix

-\paragraph*{\bf Acknowledgment} Part of this work was develop during my doctoral studies at Impa and I would like to thank my adviser, Prof. Vladas Sidoravicius, for his dedication and encouragement during this period.
+\paragraph*{\bf Acknowledgments} Part of this work was develop during my doctoral studies at Impa and I would like to thank my adviser, Prof. Vladas Sidoravicius, for his dedication and encouragement during this period.
 I also thank the whole administrative staff of IMPA for their assistance and CNPQ for financing my doctoral studies, without which this work would have not been possible.
-This work also amends some mistaken passages of my thesis (Pimentel \cite{P04}) and, for this reason, I should also express gratitude for the assistance given by Prof. Thomas Mountford.
+This work also amends some mistaken passages of my thesis \cite{P04} and, for this reason, I should also express gratitude for the assistance given by Prof. Thomas Mountford.
+Furthermore, we are grateful for careful reading and the many helpful suggestions by anonymous referees.